woodywff/dev-env-setup/mi_laptop.md

 # History of Setting Up Deep Learning Development Environment on MI-Laptop
 ## ubuntu16.04 + gtx1060 (notebook) driver + cuda9.0 + cuDNN7.5.0 for CUDA9.0 + python3.5.2 + tensorflow1.11.0

+(Up to the update is written, for the installation of tf2.0.0-alpha0, the laptop has been equipped with cuda10.0 + cuDNN7.6.0.
+All the instructions follow the same manner below.)

 Clear up the old dirver things:
 ```
 $ sudo apt-get purge nvidia*